 Any internship that counts towards your degree should be somehow connected to the academic fields you are interested in and you must be able to explain how the work experience will attribute to your Liberal Arts education.
 It requires you to write a reflection from an academic perspective, relating your knowledge and academic curiosity to for example what the organization you worked for means for society, what it is like to work with non-academics etcetera.
-If your internship contains actual research (e.g. in a lab) or if you write up your experiences in an academic essay, then a UCU fellow may allow you to count your internship towards your major.
+If your internship contains actual research (e.g. in a lab) or if you write up your experiences in an academic essay, a University College Utrecht fellow may allow you to count your internship towards your major.

 - At least 60% of the work involves research that is performed using a well-defined, academically accepted methodology.